DLProjectTextGeneration/TextGeneration/README.md

 ![RNNetCNN](07316C3F-6D53-40FD-9D44-23E32F540DA1.jpeg)

 While the CNN is "feed-forward", the RNN instaures loops within the networks which allows the information to persist.
 This will allow the context to persist within the network.
-For more detailed  insights on how RNN works, see article X, X and X from the bibliography.
+For more detailed  insights on how RNN works, see article X, X from the bibliography.

 However, RNN have one main limitation: there is a limit at how they can handle sequences.
 While RNN are good for remembering short sequences,they tend to "forget" the overall context of the sentence.
-For example, it will work quite well on small sentences like "I want to eat ..." but will have trouble to predict for a long sentence.
+For example, it will work quite well on short sentences such as "I want to eat ..." but will have trouble to predict for a long sentence.
 For text generation, we also need a model that is able to remember information from the past, ie. several sentences ago, which RNN cannot do.

 This limit comes from the vanishing gradient.

-"In order to understand this, you’ll need to have some knowledge about how a feed-forward neural network learns.
-We know that for a conventional feed-forward neural network, the weight updating that is applied on a particular layer is a multiple of the learning rate, the error term from the previous layer and the input to that layer.
-Thus, the error term for a particular layer is somewhere a product of all previous layers’ errors.
-When dealing with activation functions like the sigmoid function, the small values of its derivatives (occurring in the error function) gets multiplied multiple times as we move towards the starting layers.
-As a result of this, the gradient almost vanishes as we move towards the starting layers, and it becomes difficult to train these layers.

-A similar case is observed in Recurrent Neural Networks.
-RNN remembers things for just small durations of time, i.e. if we need the information after a small time it may be reproducible, but once a lot of words are fed in, this information gets lost somewhere.
-This issue can be resolved by applying a slightly tweaked version of RNNs – the Long Short-Term Memory Networks."
+At each iteration of training, the gradient used to optimize the network will become increasingly small.
+In some cases, this issue prevents RNN to hangle long texts and sequences (see article X for more).

 * **One solution: LSTM RNN**

 LSTM networks have quite complicated architecture, so we will only go over the intuition.
 One can check article X for more details.
+The following image is taken from the course and represents the structure of a LSTM RNN.
+The difference with a regular RNN is that cells of LSTM RNN are more complex: they have three kind of "gates.

+IMAGE.

+Such a structure will enable a choice between important and less important output and avoid the vanishing grandient issue.

 ### Our modeling choice